rbtcollins/bitnami-docker/vcloud/redmine/README.md

 - [Scaling the Redmine application](#scaling-the-redmine-application)
 - [Cleanup](#cleanup)

+This tutorial walks through setting up a scalable [Redmine](http://redmine.org) installation on VMware vCloud Air using the [Bitnami Container Images](https://bitnami.com/docker) for Docker and deployed using Kubernetes.
+If you're just looking for the quickest way to get Redmine up and running you might prefer our [prebuilt installers, VMs and Cloud Images](http://www.bitnami.com/stack/redmine).
+If you're interested in getting hands on with [Kubernetes](http://kubernetes.io) and [vCloud Air](https://vcloud.vmware.com), read on....

+We'll be creating a scalable Redmine installation backed by an instance of MariaDB and [FakeS3](https://github.com/jubos/fake-s3).
+We also configure load balancing, an external IP and health checks.

+We use the FakeS3 instance for file uploads in Redmine using the [Redmine S3](https://github.com/ka8725/redmine_s3) plug-in.
+FakeS3 is a lightweight server clone of Amazon S3 that simulates most of the commands supported by S3.
+If you want to instead use the Amazon AWS service or some other compatible service then you can skip the instructions in [FakeS3 Image](#fakes3-image) and [FakeS3 pod and service](#fakes3-pod-and-service).

+We'll be setting up the infrastructure such that the Redmine application will be accessible at https://redmine.example.com and the S3 bucket hosting the Redmine files will be accessible at http://redmine.s3.example.com.

 ## Prerequisites

 ### VMware vCloud Air

-Since this tutorial demonstrates using Bitnami containers on VMware vCloud Air using Kubernetes, you will need to [signup](https://signupvcloud.vmware.com/1094/purl-signup) for a vCloud Air account.
+Since we this tutorial demonstrates use of Bitnami containers on VMware vCloud Air using Kubernetes, you will need a vCloud Air account.
+If you do not already have one, you can [signup](https://signupvcloud.vmware.com/1094/purl-signup) for one.
 Upon signup you will receive $300 or 3 months (whichever comes first) in vCloud Air OnDemand service credits.

 #### vCloud Air CLI

-Install VMware's [vca-cli](https://github.com/vmware/vca-cli) tool using:
+We'll use VMware's [vca-cli](https://github.com/vmware/vca-cli) tool to interact with the vCloud Air API.
+Follow these instructions to install the `vca` tool:

 ```bash
 $ sudo apt-get update